puffedo/jaggr/README.md

 #### Background images

 Background images are automatically loaded from <https://lorempixel.com>.
-Other URLs can be configured - either globally or for spefific pages (red, yellow, green, error).
+Other URLs can be configured - either globally or for specific pages (red, yellow, green, error).

 You can also provide custom images by putting them in the file system next to the executable into folders images/red, images/yellow, images/green or images/error.